tiendc/gofn/README.md

 #### CountValue

-Returns the number of occurrences of a value in a slice.
+Counts the number of occurrences of a value in a slice.

 ```go
 CountValue([]int{1, 2, 3}, 4)    // 0